 The recent relocation of public health into local authorities (LAs), and the designation of public health as a ‘responsible authority’ (RA) with a right to comment on alcohol licence applications, have provided increased opportunities for public health to shape the local alcohol environment in England and Wales.
 However, the success of public health contributions to the licensing process, and the range of factors shaping how and when they seek to make representations (or comments) on applications are not clearly understood.

-This study runs from September 2016 to May 2018 and is funded through the NIHR School for Public Health Research Public Health Practice Evaluation Scheme (PHPES).
-The study collaborators include London School of Hygiene & Tropical Medicine, Safe Sociable London and the London Healthy Place Network.
+This study ran from September 2016 to May 2018 and was funded through the NIHR School for Public Health Research Public Health Practice Evaluation Scheme (PHPES).
+The study collaborators include London School of Hygiene & Tropical Medicine, Safe Sociable London and the London Healthy Place Network

 Previous project updates are available here.